-Churchill Downs has made multiple announcements and adjustments for the status of fans attending the 2020 Kentucky Derby.
-The most recent was to overturn their plans and change course to not allow fans to attend the Kentucky Derby due to a spike in Covid-19 cases in Louisville.
-But some top jockeys will join fans in missing the Kentucky Derby.
+Churchill Downs has made multiple announcements and adjustments about fans attending the 2020 Kentucky Derby.
+The most recent was to overturn their plans and change course to not allow fans to attend the Kentucky Derby due to a spike in COVID-19 cases in Louisville.
+But some top jockeys will miss the Derby, too.

 Rosario, 35, won the 2013 Kentucky Derby aboard Orb.

 Jockeys riding in the 146th Kentucky Derby on Sept.
-5 had to take a Covid-19 test a week ago and have the results reviewed by Churchill Downs.
+5 had to take a COVID-19 test a week ago and have the results reviewed by Churchill Downs.
 Another test was scheduled for Aug.
 31 at the track and a third test Sept.
-3 two days prior to Derby day.
-Riders returning to their out-of-state home tracks must quarantine due to travel restrictions.
-Those changes were implimented by Churchill Downs as part of the added safety precautions caused by the coronavirus pandemic.
+3, two days prior to Derby day.
+Riders returning to their out-of-state home tracks had to quarantine due to travel restrictions.
+Those changes were implemented by Churchill Downs as part of the added safety precautions caused by the coronavirus pandemic.

 But to some jockeys including the top riders who get many mounts each day and on the biggest weekends of stakes races, it’s lost income to miss racing days with the new restrictions in place.

-“It’s not the fact that they have to give up 3-4 days going there,” two-time Derby winner Mike Smith said of his fellow riders.
+“It’s not the fact that they have to give up three, four days going there,” two-time Derby winner Mike Smith said of his fellow riders.
 “It’s that they can’t go back to the places.”

 The ride of a lifetime few jockeys want to miss is the Run for the Roses in the Kentucky Derby.
 But in an unprecedented and most unusual year caused by a health crisis that has created chaos, we’ll miss some top riders due to restrictions.